-Rachel Potter, hailing from St. Petersburg, Florida, began her professional career at Walt Disney World, singing as Ariel, Belle and Nemo.
+Hailing from St. Petersburg, Florida, Rachel began her professional career at Walt Disney World, singing as Ariel, Belle and Nemo.
 Her first break into the world of musical theater came when she appeared on MTV’s Legally Blonde: The Search for Elle Woods, where she placed in the top 15.

-Rachel enjoyed a fruitful solo career, releasing 2 solo albums, being played on CMT, multiple viral cover videos, and being written up in Billboard, Rolling Stone, and Huffington Post, to name a few.
-She has many well known collaborations with the accapella groups VoicePlay and Voctave.
-For the past 4 years, she has been touring the country as a soloist with Country Legends, a symphony pops concert showcasing the last century’s most iconic country music, all performed with an orchestra.
+Rachel still enjoys a fruitful solo career, having released 2 solo albums and multiple singles, her videos were played on CMT and Entertainment Tonight, had multiple viral cover videos, and was written up in Billboard, Rolling Stone, and Huffington Post, to name a few.
+She has been a part of many well-known collaborations with two world renowned Acapella groups — VoicePlay and Voctave.

-She is now a member of the band Steel Union, a fresh country trio made up of herself, Josh Matheny and Donny Fallgatter.
-These three friends are making waves in Nashville and across the country, hooking audiences with their catchy melodies, impressive vocals, and infectious harmonies.
-Their debut, self-titled EP is available now wherever music is sold or streamed.
-For more info on Steel Union, please visit www.wearesteelunion.com.
+Recently, she released a new EP as Rachel Potter & Steel Union, a fresh country trio, made up of herself, Josh Matheny and Donny Fallgatter, receiving much industry praise.
+These three friends made waves in Nashville and across the country, hooking audiences with their catchy melodies, impressive vocals, and infectious harmonies.
+All of Rachel’s discography is available wherever music is sold or streamed online.

-Rachel resides in Nashville where she also works as a session singer, vocal coach, and headshot photographer.
-She is now playing her most important roll yet — “Mommy" to Jude.
+Rachel resides in New York City, where she is continuing to record and write music, and is pursuing roles on Broadway again.
+However, she is currently playing her most important role yet — “Mommy" to Jude.
 Follow her @therachelpotter.